haithcockce/learning-stuff/docs/training/infiniband-overview.md

 - **Note** The above is the most primative aspects of the RDMA/IB communication mechanisms.
 A lot of additional things are built on top of this, but communications between nodes ultimately fall into some form of the above scheme.

+- For managing the network topography and node communications, IB devices often have a number of services and agents/clients which interact with said services built into the device itself.
+  - The services range from general network layout management, establishing and maintaining node-to-node communications, monitoring performance on devices and so on.
+  - The IB devices, for the most part, arbitrate the services and agents, while other software in the OS and/or in userpspace use these capabilities to perform communications between nodes and the like.
+    - You can think of this as futexes in the kernel; the kernel arbitrates futexes, however, the application using the futexes needs to manage proper use thereof.
+    - You can also think of this as the kernel providing the means for two applications to communicate to each other over NICs via IP Addressing and ports and the like.
+The applications in question, however, must interact with these facilities in order to actually communicate over the NICs.

 ### Application To Channel Adapter Communications